DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_chromebooks.md

 <div class="govuk-inset-text">
   <p>
-    Google Chromebooks provided by Get help with technology from October 2021 do not come with web filtering software.
+    Google Chromebooks provided by Get help with technology from October 2021 did not come with web filtering software.
 You should arrange your own security settings to ensure the devices are safe for children and young people to use.
   </p>